-The Brand: A California based company, Tesla Inc. can be largely credited with the growth of this market sector.
-Founded in 2003 the company started by developing a small roadster which attracted a small but loyal following, with the launch of the more widely appealing model S in 2012 and the model X a few years later Tesla saw sales increase sharply.
+Company: A California based brand, Tesla Inc. can be largely credited with the growth of this market sector.
+Founded in 2003, the company started by developing a small roadster which attracted a loyal following.
+With the launch of the more widely appealing model S in 2012 and the model X a few years later, Tesla saw sales increase sharply.

-The Product: The model 3 was Tesla’s first move into the mass market car segment and whilst still costly the result is an excellent car.
-Available in 3 models standard, long distance and performance (the latter two including a bigger battery and a motor for each axel).
+Product: The model 3 was Tesla’s first move into the mass market car segment and, whilst still costly, the result is an excellent car.
+It’s available in 3 models; standard, long distance and performance (the latter two including a bigger battery and a motor for each axel).

 In addition, VW have started a car sharing offering called WeShare, which has launched in Berlin, using electric cars powered only by renewables.
 The offer is planned to be expanded to several other European cities.

-The Product: The ID.3 is similar in size to the golf although slightly taller, wider and shorter.
+Product: The ID.3 is similar in size to the golf although slightly taller, wider and shorter.
 Visually it could be taken as the next release of VW’s class defining hatchback, sporting a more rounded, presumably more aerodynamic, profile.
-There are also a few electric car design cues such as, lack of front grill, distinctive wheel design and rear roof spoiler that mark it out.
+There are also a few electric car design cues such as lack of A front grill, distinctive wheel design and rear roof spoiler that mark it out.

 The basic model will cost around £30,000.

-The Brand: After the recently announced merger Stellantis is now the 4th largest auto manufacturer globally.
+Company: After the recent merger with Stellantis, Fiat is now part of the 4th largest auto manufacturer globally.
 We therefore welcome their vision of being the leader in sustainable mobility and look forward to their release of sustainability plans in the future.